arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

 ## Task 6

+Write a program which reads an input file.
+It should assume that all values in the input file are integers written in decimal.
+Your program should read all integers from the file and print their sum.
+Use [the `FileClient` classese here](https://github.com/arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS#fileClient) (from a previous reading) as an example.

+To convert individual integers written in the file from their string from to int form, find and use an appropriate method in the [`Integer`](https://docs.oracle.com/javase/8/docs/api/java/lang/Integer.html) class.

+## Task 7

 Write a program which prompts the user for a positive integer, and then prints out the prime factorization of their response.

 Do not import anything other than the Scanner.